DataCorrupted/peter-site/content/post/netease-on-1804.md

 I was so happy about all the changes, especially GNORM desktop, until I found that [netease music](https://music.163.com/) cannot start.
 (Yes, there is desktop version for Ubuntu 1604 and you can download it [here](https://music.163.com/#/download)) After some searching I found some workout, and here I record them.
-Unfortunately, only the _"Why it worked" fix_ worked on me.
+Unfortunately, after evaluating I still picked the _"Why it worked" fix_ worked on me.

 ## ["Why it worked" fix](https://blog.csdn.net/Csdoker/article/details/80462163)